CrociDB/blog/content/post/simple-vector-implementation-in-c.md

 vector_free(v);
 ```

-The example usage along with the vector code can be found in the [compiler explorer](https://godbolt.org/z/so3onfn3Y), where you can play with it, see the post-processed code and execute it.
+The example usage along with the vector code can be found in the [compiler explorer](https://godbolt.org/z/so3onfn3Y), where you can play with it, see the post-processed code and run it.